loic425/pole-position-on-the-grid/pages/05_practice1_simple_grid.md

 <!--
 *Estelle*

+The make:grid command, which already existed before, is great to generate grids based on Doctrine entities, however in my case here, I don't actually have a Doctrine entity.
+So we improved this command to be able to run it with any PHP entity or DTO, including...
+Sylius Resources themselves !
+So now, I'm able to run this command with my resource and it will generate the grid configuration for me.

-Any PHP object can be used to generate a grid based on its properties -->
+Any PHP object can be used to generate a grid based on its properties.
+-->

 ---